Genetic pollution: Domestic populations

 Increased contact between wild and domesticated populations of organisms can lead to reproductive interactions that are detrimental to the wild population's ability to survive.
 A wild population is one that lives in natural areas and is not regularly looked after by humans.
 This contrasts with domesticated populations that live in human controlled areas and are regularly, and historically, in contact with humans.
 Genes from domesticated populations are added to wild populations as a result of reproduction.
 In many crop populations this can be the result of pollen traveling from farmed crops to neighboring wild plants of the same species.
 For farmed animals, this reproduction may happen as the result of escaped or released animals.

+A popular example of this phenomenon is the gene flow between wolves and domesticated dogs.
+The New York Times cites, from the words of biologist Luigi Boitani, "Although wolves and dogs have always lived in close contact in Italy and have presumably mated in the past, the newly worrisome element, in Dr. Boitani's opinion, is the increasing disparity in numbers, which suggests that interbreeding will become fairly common.
+As a result, 'genetic pollution of the wolf gene pool might reach irreversible levels', he warned.
+'By hybridization, dogs can easily absorb the wolf genes and destroy the wolf, as it is,' he said.
+The wolf might survive as a more doglike animal, better adapted to living close to people, he said, but it would not be 'what we today call a wolf.'"

 Aquaculture

 Aquaculture is the practice of farming aquatic animals or plants for the purpose of consumption.
 This practice is becoming increasingly common for the production of salmon.
-This is specifically termed aquaculture of salmonoids.
+This is specifically termed aquaculture of salmonids.
 One of the dangers of this practice is the possibility of domesticated salmon breaking free from their containment.
 The occurrence of escaping incidents is becoming increasingly common as aquaculture gains popularity.
 Farming structures may be ineffective at holding the vast number of fast growing animals they house.
 Natural disasters, high tides, and other environmental occurrences can also trigger aquatic animal escapes.
 The reason these escapes are considered dangers is the impact they pose for the wild population they reproduce with after escaping.
 In many instances the wild population experiences a decreased likelihood of survival after reproducing with domesticated populations of salmon.

 The Washington Department of Fish and Wildlife cites that "commonly expressed concerns surrounding escaped Atlantic salmon include competition with native salmon, predation, disease transfer, hybridization, and colonization."
 A report done by that organization in 1999 did not find that escaped salmon posed a significant risk to wild populations.